e3modelling/OPEN-PROM/Tutorials/README.md

 The contents of the tutorial are listed on the left (in "Tutorials" folder).

+Necessary software: GAMS (required); R, Git, GAMS Studio/VS Code (optional)

+Model users: Install GAMS (if you haven't done so already), add GAMS (and R) to your PATH variable, and then proceed with Tutorial 03.
+Note that to run the model you need input data, which are not distributed with the model code.
+If you don't have the data please get in touch with us: giannousakis@e3modelling.com

+Model developers: Install GAMS (if you haven't done so already), add GAMS (and R) to your PATH variable, and then proceed with Tutorial 00

 A quick overview of the Tutorials contents:

  - ***00_Git and VS Code:***